 This would tie in that the new reform to the act would introduce a new piece of legislation – the Condominium Management Service Act.
 This means that a new, third party, would regulate condo managers and management companies within condos by establishing a licensing system, which includes proper training and a code of ethics.

-In the past we have written various blogs on the issues surrounding condo management companies and the roles they should play for the residence and visitors alike.
+In the past, we have written various blogs on the issues surrounding condo management companies and the roles they should play for the residents and visitors alike.

 Check out the video from Mississauga City Hall and more info on this issue here.